janaa-wael/Si-Vision-Embedded-SW-Internship/GNU Binary Utilities/GNU Binary Utilities.md

   - **READELF**:

-    - The output of the as command is an ELF relocatable objec file, not an ELF executable file.
+    - The output of the as command is an ELF relocatable object file, not an ELF executable file.

     - ELF is an intermediate object file for the linker